overlookmotel/livepack/README.md

 You **must** register the require hook before **any** other `require()` calls.
 The input file should be just be an entry point which `require()`s the app and exports it.
 Code in the entry point file will not be instrumented and so cannot be serialized.

 The entry point file must be CommonJS.
-The rest of the app can be written in ESM (use `esm` option).
+The rest of the app can be written as ES modules if you like.

+As in NodeJS, ES module files must either have extension `.mjs` or be inside a directory with a `package.json` file with `type` field defined as `'module'`.

 #### Require hook options